PraneshS22BEE0237/Verilog_Projects/Johnson_counter/README.md

 ## Introduction

 This project implements a **4-bit Johnson Counter** (also known as a **Ring Counter** or **Twisted Ring Counter**) using SystemVerilog.
 A Johnson counter is a special type of shift register where the output of the last flip-flop is inverted and fed back to the input of the first flip-flop.
-This creates a unique counting sequence that provides 2n states for an n-bit counter, making it useful in various digital application.
+This creates a unique counting sequence that provides 2n states for an n-bit counter, making it useful in various digital application

 **Author:** Pranesh S